joh-dah/GRiNS/docs/usage/Ising_Tutorial.md

     )
 ```

 The simulation results will be stored in the output directory, with each topology file having its own dedicated folder within the simulation directory.
-This folder will contain the results saved as a Parquet file named '<topo_name>_<simulation_mode>_ising_results.parquet'.
-For further customization options, refer to the 'run_simulations' function.
+This folder will contain the results saved as a Parquet file named `<topo_name>_<simulation_mode>_ising_results.parquet`.
+For further customization options, refer to the `run_simulations` function.